 Published by Globe Law and Business

-Credit Derivatives: Documenting and Understanding Credit Derivative Products examines the full spectrum of credit derivative transactions.
-This accessible new title explains, in straightforward terms, each type of credit derivative transaction, together with the documentation involved.
-In particular, the book analyses and guides the reader through the full suite of funded and unfunded credit derivatives documentation, and provides a detailed guide to the 2003 ISDA Credit Derivatives Definitions.
+Equity Derivatives: Documenting and Understanding Equity Derivative Products examines the full spectrum of equity derivative transactions.
+This accessible forthcoming title explains each type of transaction, together with the documentation involved.
+In particular, the book analyses and guides the reader through the full suite of OTC, exchange-traded and structured equity derivative documentation, and provides a detailed guide to the 2002 ISDA Equity Derivatives Definitions.

 The book further contains detailed analysis of the regulatory issues affecting equity derivative products in the United Kingdom, France, Germany, Italy, Spain and the United States, and covers tax issues arising in the United Kingdom and United States.

 Edited by Edmund Parker, head of derivatives at Mayer Brown, London and author of Credit Derivatives: Documenting and Understanding Credit Derivative Products, the publication includes chapters from leading experts at Allen & Overy, Clifford Chance, Credit Suisse, Freshfields Bruckhaus Deringer, Gide Loyrette Nouel, Simpson Thacher & Bartlett, Legance, Mayer Brown, Morrison & Forester and Uría & Menéndez.

 The book is an indispensible tool for lawyers, treasurers and derivatives specialists at corporates, financial institutions, hedge funds and pension schemes, and a valuable resource for students.